olanmaikwuagwu/Cardiovascular-Disease-Query/README.md

 16. How is the presence of a heart disease linked to gender and heart rate?

 ## Code
+The following is the prelimianry code.
+Go to the code file for the full query.
 ```sql
 ----------------------------------------------------------Data Cleaning--------------------------------------------------------------------
 ----------------------------------------------------Look for duplicates--------------------------------------------------------------------